prodaft/cradle/README.md

 Cyber Threat Intelligence (CTI) involves the collection, processing, and analysis of data to understand the motives, targets, and attack behaviors of threat agents.
 The role of a threat analyst is complex and multifaceted.

-Analysts need to investigate cyber activities, make and share notes, visualize data to establish connections between agents and entries, and compile comprehensive reports on their findings.
+Analysts need to investigate cyber activities, make and share notes, visualize data to establish connections between agents and artifacts, and compile comprehensive reports on their findings.
 They require quick access to relevant notes to enhance efficiency and minimize unnecessary labor.

 CRADLE is an open-source web application designed to assist CTI analysts by providing a collaborative, domain-specific note-taking tool.
 It streamlines the workflow of cyber threat analysts, enabling them to conduct investigations efficiently and export their findings in a publishable format.